In Yinchuan, China, your face is your credit card

 Its population of 1.5 million pales compared to that of Beijing (13 million) and Shanghai (24 million).

-Wouldn't it make more sense to start my making smart already developed cities, where citizens are more likely to benefit and participate?
+Wouldn't it make more sense to start by making smart already developed cities, where citizens are more likely to benefit and participate?

 Piva says not.